Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Representation Space Visualization

 \section{Representation Space Visualization}

+To visualize the representation space in 2D (or 3D), we insert a linear layer between the feature extractor and the classification layer, mapping the output features into 2D (or 3D) vectors, and adjust the input dimension of the classification layer accordingly.
+As a result, the new representation space is 2D (or 3D), which facilitates visual examination, as in Figs.~\ref{fig:boundary_comparison}, \ref{fig:class_center_options}, \ref{fig:rms_decrease_2d}, \ref{fig:appendix_bias_2d_a}, \ref{fig:1}, \ref{fig:10}, and \ref{fig:2}.
 To distinguish between different decision regions in the 2D (or 3D) representation space, we input a 2D grid (or 3D cube) with a fixed range into the classification layer.
 Each point in the grid or cube is then classified into a specific class.
 We visualize the decision regions by coloring each point in the grid or cube according to its predicted class.
 Next, using the values of the 2D (or 3D) feature vectors as coordinates, we plot their locations in the representation space, marking them with black-bordered circles colored by their predicted class.
-This process allows us to visualize how decision regions are divided and how features are distributed within these regions, as in \figureautorefname s~\ref{fig:1}, \ref{fig:2}, \ref{fig:4_b}, \ref{fig:6}, \ref{fig:appendix_bias_2d_a}, \ref{fig:10}, \ref{fig:class_center_options_a}.